 When Can First Business Bank's Clients Access FedNow?

-FedNow capabilities will be rolled out in sequential phases: receiving, sending, and Request for Payment or RFP.
+FedNow capabilities are rolling out in sequential phases: receiving, sending, and Request for Payment or RFP.
 We will announce additional details before each FedNow capability rolls out.

 The ability to receive FedNow payments began in late 2023 for First Business Bank’s Business Banking and Private Banking clients.
 To receive FedNow payments, the person or organization sending you a payment needs sending capabilities.